Ice Nine Kills: 2010–2013: Safe Is Just a Shadow and The Predator

 Ice Nine Kills released their second full-length album Safe Is Just a Shadow on July 12, 2010.
 Vocalist Dave Sieling, who has since left the band, contributed clean vocals along with Spencer Charnas.
 The album received praise from heavy metal magazine, Revolver in the 2010 Hottest Chicks in Rock Issue and subsequently the band was invited to attend the Revolver Golden Gods awards in Los Angeles CA on April 20, 2010.
 The band supported Safe Is Just a Shadow with a two-week appearance on Warped Tour 2010, and a supporting slot with Michigan-based nu metal band Taproot.
 The band performed on a headlining tour in the summer of 2011 as well as a performance at the Darien Lake NY stop of Warped Tour 2011 on the Dzambo Stage.
 The band released a music video inspired by the film Inglourious Basterds for their song "The People Under the Stairs".

 On May 12, 2012, it was announced that the band would be the opening act for the 2012 edition of The All Stars Tour featuring Suicide Silence, The Word Alive, Dance Gavin Dance, I See Stars, and Attila.

-On November 22, 2012, Ice Nine Kills released an official lyric video for their new single "The Coffin is Moving".
-On that same date, they launched a Kickstarter campaign to raise money to fund their new EP.
+On November 22, 2012, they launched a Kickstarter campaign to raise money to fund their new EP.
 On December 22 the band announced that they had raised over $21,000 for their Kickstarter campaign and that their new EP The Predator would be released on January 15, 2013.
 To celebrate this announcement they released a second single from the EP entitled "What I Never Learned In Study Hall" featuring guest vocals from Tyler Carter vocalist of Issues.
 The acoustic version of the song was released on January 8 on the Take Action compilation volume 11 via Hopeless Records.

 The band's second EP entitled The Predator was released on January 15, 2013, and debuted at No. 9 on the Billboard Heatseekers chart.

 On April 26, 2013, the band released a stand-alone single called "The Product of Hate", the song was released as a fundraising way to help the victims of the Boston Marathon bombing.

 On July 9, 2013, the band released the official video for the song "The Coffin Is Moving".

 On November 4, 2013, the band released a new single titled, "Connect the Cuts".